 How do I get started?

-To begin, request that cloud access be added to your account.
-Once your request is approved, the option to launch packages to a cloud hosted database will be available during package creation.
-You can deploy previously generated packages as well as new ones.
+The option to launch data packages to a cloud hosted database will be available during package creation.
+You can deploy previously generated data packages as well as new ones.

 To move NDA data to Oracle, first create a package in NDA.
 Then, following registration, enter the package id and credentials requested on the miNDAR tab.
 This will start the miNDAR creation process, which takes approximately 10 minutes.
 Once created, the miNDAR connect details will be emailed to you, and can be used to establish a connection with your credentials.

-File data that is usually included in a package download will now be accessible via S3.
-Each package will have a table “S3_LINKS” which contains URIs for all objects in that package.
-Using direct calls to Amazon Web Service's S3 API, a third party tool, or client libraries, data from these objects can be streamed or downloaded.
+Files included in a package are accessible from Amazon Web Services (AWS) S3 Object Storage.
+Each miNDAR package will have a table “S3_LINKS” table containing URIs for all objects in that package.
+Using direct web serivice calls to Amazon Web Service's S3 API, a third party tool, or client libraries, data from these objects can be streamed or downloaded.

 For security purposes temporary AWS credentials are needed to access the S3 Objects.
 Temporary credentials are issued by authenticating with a web service using your NDA username and password.
 AWS credentials can be obtained directly from the web service (see examples on our GitHub page) or from the download manager, which is available in both a GUI and command line version.